thewca/wca-documents/edudoc/delegate-handbook/delegate-handbook.md

 Please keep in mind that the reports mailing list goes out to hundreds of members of WCA Staff.
 Consider whether your email needs to include the reports mailing list as a recipient.
 If your email is directed at a small group of individuals, such as a thank you message to an individual or committee, please consider removing unrelated individuals and mailing lists from the email to avoid sending emails irrelevant to the vast majority of WCA Staff.

 You may not receive responses to your report.
-This is fine, as some competitions are fairly standard and don’t prompt any responses.
+This is fine, as some competitions are fairly standard and don't prompt any responses.
 You have done your job with the Delegate report.

 ## Paying Competition Dues

 All official WCA competitions must (bar some exceptions) pay a small fee as part of the Dues System.
 While creating a new competition, the website provides an estimate of WCA Dues based on current exchange rates that assumes the competition reaches its competitor limit.
 However, if you are ever unsure about how much to expect to pay in Dues while planning a competition, you can use the actual calculation methods described in the [WCA Dues System Policy](https://documents.worldcubeassociation.org/documents/policies/external/Dues%20System.pdf) yourself or reach out to the WFC for official guidance.
-Please remember that it is the Delegate’s responsibility to review the competition budget before announcement and ensure that Dues are being properly accounted for.
+Please remember that it is the Delegate's responsibility to review the competition budget before announcement and ensure that Dues are being properly accounted for.

 Upon results for a competition being uploaded by the WRT, the WFC will issue an invoice within a few days.
 This invoice will arrive via email and will contain a link to a third party website for collecting payment.
 Invoices can be issued either to an individual Delegate or to an organization.
 For many organizations that organize competitions frequently or are responsible for all competition finances in their region, the WFC has set up redirects so that all of their Dues invoices are sent directly to the organization.
-If you are delegating in an area that has such an organization, you are probably already familiar with it; however, please reach out to the WFC if you are not sure whether a redirect will apply to your competition’s Dues invoice.
+If you are delegating in an area that has such an organization, you are probably already familiar with it; however, please reach out to the WFC if you are not sure whether a redirect will apply to your competition's Dues invoice.

 If the invoice is being issued to a Delegate and not redirected to an organization, **only the alphabetically first listed Delegate will receive the invoice**.
 If you are the Delegate who receives the invoice, it is your duty to inform other Delegates for the competition about the Dues amount, and also to communicate with the WFC regarding this invoice if needed.
 You may also send the invoice itself to the organization team, another Delegate, an association treasurer, etc. if they will be the one actually completing the payment.
 If forwarding to someone else to pay, it is highly recommended to request confirmation from them once the payment has been made.
 There is a payment period of 30 days; invoices must be paid within this timeframe, otherwise there may be repercussions.
 The Delegates of the competition, specifically the one who receives the invoice, are responsible for ensuring payment is made in time even if the actual payment is being done by someone else.